skonda29/lumaa-spring-2025-swe/README.md

 - **Database:** PostgreSQL
 - **Authentication:** JWT & bcrypt for secure password storage

-The focus of this project is to deliver a clear, functional solution with core features over elaborate UI design.
+The focus of this project is to deliver a clear, functional solution with core features.

 ---